Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Motivating Data Sets

 \subsection{Effect of temperature on Light Emitting Diodes (LEDs)}

 Temperature has a tangible effect on the material and output of an LED light.
 Cold environments favour good functioning of LEDs, and light output diminishes with temperature increment.
-Zhao and Elsayed (2005) examined the effect of temperature in LEDs though a multiple step-stress ALT experiment with four levels.
+Zhao and Elsayed (2005) examined the effect of temperature in LEDs through a multiple step-stress ALT experiment with four levels.
 The LEDs are considered to be working properly as long as the change in the light intensity does not exceed a pre-fixed threshold level.
 Then, they placed $27$ LED units in a temperature and humidity chamber and the humidity and current in the circuit were held constant at 70\% RH and 28 mA, respectively.
 Four temperature levels were considered during the test, According to expert engineering judgment, temperatures less than $80^\circ C$ are not appropriate since it is difficult to observe the LED failure in a reasonable test time.
 Conversely, temperatures above and above $200^\circ C$ are not recommended either as extrapolation can not be justified.
-Therefore, four temperatures levels ranging from $80$ to $200^\circ $ were considered for the ALT as $T=363K, 413K, 433K$ and $448K.$ The normal operating temperature for LEDs is $50^\circ C.$ The times of stress change were fixed at $t = 300, 500$ and $600$ hours, and the test got terminated at $t=720$ hours.
+Therefore, four temperature levels ranging from $80$ to $200^\circ $ were considered for the ALT as $T=363K, 413K, 433K$ and $448K.$ The normal operating temperature for LEDs is $50^\circ C.$ The times of stress change were fixed at $t = 300, 500$ and $600$ hours, and the test got terminated at $t=720$ hours.
 Recorded failure times were as follows:

-We will transformed the data to non-destructive one-shot device data in which the inspection times coincide with the times of stress change and further we will assume Weibull lifetime distributions for the LEDs.
+We will transformed the data to intermittent tested data in which the inspection times coincide with the times of stress change.
+To ensure that the Weibull distribution is appropriate for the observed grouped data, we performed a non-parametric goodness of fit test using the Pearson chi-squared statistic, resulting in a p-value of 0.44.
+Therefore, the Weibull distribution can be assumed for lifetime distributions for the LEDs.